-Grade 5 or above is required in both English Language and Mathematics plus at least a grade 5 in one Science course and another essay based subject.
+Grade 5 or above is required in both English Language and Mathematics plus at least a Grade 5 in one Science course and another essay based subject.

 Some study of Business or Economics is helpful, but not essential.
-A genuine interest in current affairs will be useful.
+A genuine interest in current affairs will be more important.

 What is Economics?
 Will I be a good economist?
 If economists know what they are talking about then why are there so many problems out there?
-Questions, questions!
+Economics is a social science that looks to answer three questions - What should we produce?
+How should we produce it?
+And who gets it.

-Economics is a broad subject made up of what is referred to as 'Microeconomics' and 'Macroeconomics':
+It is a broad subject made up of what is referred to as 'Microeconomics' and 'Macroeconomics':

-- Microeconomics is the branch of economics concerned with the study of the behaviour of consumers and firms and Microeconomic analysis investigates how scarce economic resources are allocated between alternative ends - Macroeconomics on the other hand looks at how the economy as a whole'works'.
-It seeks to identify the main influences upon the levels of national income and output, employment and prices.
+Microeconomics is the branch of economics concerned with the study of the behaviour of individual consumers and firms.
+Microeconomicanalysisinvestigateshowscarceeconomicresources are best allocated between alternative ends.

+Macroeconomics on the other hand looks at how the economy as a whole'works'.
+It seeks to identify the main influences upon the levels of national income, employment and prices.